ccl0utier/TA-gvm/README.md

-# Technical Add-on for Greenbone Vulnerability Manager
+# Greenbone Vulnerability Manager Add-on for Splunk

 ## Overview

-### About the Technical Add-on for Greenbone Vulnerability Manager
+### About the Greenbone Vulnerability Manager Add-on for Splunk

 |                       |                                                         |
 |-----------------------|---------------------------------------------------------|